anki-code/xontrib-sh/README.md

 ## Usage

+There are two ways to invoke an sh-compatible command:

+####1.
+With a shell detected automatically

-Start the line with `! ` (exclamation point with space) then paste the sh-compatible commands after it and run.
+Start the line with

+`!` ` ` (exclamation mark with space)

+then paste the sh-compatible commands after it and run.
 The commands syntax will be tested in the shells from list (if installed) and the commands will be run in the first matching shell.
 By default list of shells contains bash and sh.